Alternating and symmetric superpowers of metric generalized Jordan superpairs

 \begin{remark} Throughout this section, and without further mention unless otherwise stated, we will only consider objects $(\cV, \langle\cdot,\cdot\rangle)\in\MGJSP$ and $n > 1$ such that both vector superspaces $\cV^+$ and $\cV^-$ satisfy the conditions from Remark~\ref{remark.restrictions.alternating}.
-This will avoid considering the case where $\bigwedge^n\cV = 0$. \end{remark}
+This will avoid considering the case where $\bigwedge^n\cV = 0$, and the restrictions of $\chr(\FF)$ are necessary for nondegeneracy of the bilinear form (which is used in the Faulkner construction). \end{remark}

 \begin{notation} Again, we need more auxiliary notation.
 For $1\leq i,j,p,q \leq n$, define:

 \end{notation}

 \begin{proposition} Let $\cV$ be a nonzero object in $\MGJSP$, $1 < n\in\NN$, and $\cW = \bigwedge^n\cV$.
 Then: \begin{itemize} \item[1)] The bilinear form $\langle\cdot,\cdot\rangle$ on $\cW$ is given by the $n$-th alternating superpower of the bilinear form of $\cV$.
 That is, it is determined, for parity-ordered elements $\wedge_i f_i \in \bigwedge^{(p,n-p)}\cV^-$, $\wedge_j v_j \in \bigwedge^{(q,n-q)}\cV^+$, by